Cataldo Ambulance Service

-Cataldo Ambulance Service—with its Atlantic Ambulance division—is a privately owned emergency medical services (EMS) company based in Somerville, Massachusetts.
-Licensed at the advanced life support (ALS) level by the Massachusetts Department of Public Health, Cataldo is the largest private 9‑1‑1 contractor in Massachusetts by number of municipalities served.
-The company serves 19 communities across Greater Boston, the North Shore, and Western Massachusetts, providing emergency medical services to over 160,000 patients annually.
+Cataldo Ambulance Service is a privately owned medical transport company based in Somerville, Massachusetts.
+Licensed at the advanced life support (ALS) level by the Massachusetts Department of Public Health, Cataldo provides emergency medical services, non-emergent ambulance and wheelchair van transportation, and mobile integrated health services in the Boston, North Shore, and Western regions of the state.

 History

 Early years (1977–1990s)

 Bob and Diana Cataldo founded the company in 1977 as Somerville Ambulance Service, starting with two ambulances and three employees serving Somerville.
 In 1982, Cataldo became the sole 9-1-1 provider for Chelsea and began offering advanced life support (ALS) services.
 The company made its first acquisition in 1986, purchasing Caggiano Ambulance Service along with the Winthrop contract.

-During the 1990s, under Dennis Cataldo’s leadership, the company launched community initiatives including “Elders on the Move” and the first “Cataldo Swing For Hope” charity event in 1993.
 In 1995, Chelsea put its ambulance contract out to bid; the city initially awarded the contract to CareLine Ambulance.
-CareLine’s subsequent acquisition by Laidlaw prevented the new arrangement from taking effect, and Cataldo continued providing service while pursuing litigation.
+CareLine's subsequent acquisition by Laidlaw prevented the new arrangement from taking effect, and Cataldo continued providing service while pursuing litigation.
 The dispute culminated in a decision that clarified aspects of municipal procurement in Massachusetts.

 Expansion and growth (2000s–2017)

 In 2003, Cataldo acquired Atlantic Ambulance, adding a North Shore division that retained the Atlantic name and service area.
 In 2008, Atlantic was awarded the Peabody contract and purchased Northshore Ambulance, adding the Salem and Marblehead 9-1-1 contracts along with 13 ambulances, six chair cars and two supervisor vehicles.

 In 2009, Cataldo opened a 24-hour dispatch and training hub in Malden while maintaining its Somerville headquarters.
-That year, the company entered a partnership with Fallon Ambulance Service, Boston MedFlight, and the Spaulding Rehabilitation Network to provide transport services to Partners HealthCare (later Mass General Brigham), with Cataldo serving as a subcontractor.

-In 2017, Cataldo acquired Lyons Ambulance—founded in 1904 and described in local reporting as the state’s oldest EMS provider—gaining contracts with Danvers, East Boxford and Wenham, as well as backup ALS service for Essex, Gloucester, Manchester-by-the-Sea and Rockport.
+In 2017, Cataldo acquired Lyons Ambulance—founded in 1904 and described in local reporting as the state's oldest EMS provider—gaining contracts with Danvers, East Boxford and Wenham, as well as backup ALS service for Essex, Gloucester, Manchester-by-the-Sea and Rockport.

 Innovation and recent developments (2019–2025)

-In 2019, Cataldo received a waiver from the Massachusetts Office of Emergency Medical Services to launch “SmartCare,” reported as the state’s first licensed mobile-integrated-health (MIH) program.
+In 2019, Cataldo received a waiver from the Massachusetts Office of Emergency Medical Services to launch “SmartCare,” reported as the state's first licensed mobile-integrated-health (MIH) program.
 During the COVID-19 pandemic, the company staffed large-scale testing and vaccination sites, including a clinic at Fenway Park where company personnel reported administering more than 65,000 vaccinations.

 In October 2022, Cataldo became the primary EMS provider for Holyoke after the prior vendor withdrew, marking an expansion into Western Massachusetts.
 In November 2024, the company purchased a 5,900-square-foot property on Worcester’s West Side for $1.15 million to support further operations in Central Massachusetts.